 8. Flexible Spending Accounts (FSAs)

 FSAs allow employees to set aside pre-tax dollars for eligible healthcare and dependent care expenses.
 These accounts help cover costs like medical co-pays, prescriptions, and daycare.
+This financial flexibility can reduce stress and help employees manage out-of-pocket costs more effectively.

 9. Dependent Care Assistance